Home

 Mailbox Registers: 2,048 4x register and 32 3x registers.
 Non-volatile.
 PLC can map up to 32 input and 32 output registers in local or remote I/O racks and up to 30 in, 32 out in distributed I/O racks.

-Setup Registers: 3x and 4x registers accessible through any port; stored in non-volatile RAM.
+Setup Registers: 4x registers accessible through any port; stored in non-volatile RAM and Flash.

 ORDERING INFORMATION